When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The provided ranges for Tesla models are approximate and can vary based on factors like battery age, driving conditions, and software updates.

-Tesla Model Y, Model X, Model S, and Model 3 offer different ranges on a full charge.
-In addition, Tesla cars adjust the available mile range according to driving conditions.
-This helps to get the most out of your Tesla car battery.
+Tesla Model Y, Model X, Model S, and Model 3 offer different ranges at full charge.
+In addition, Tesla cars adjust the available mile range according to driving conditions, helping you get the most out of your battery.

-The specific range of a Tesla EV battery depends not only on your battery capacity but also on your driving style.
-Still, the most extended range of Tesla EV cars is around 375 miles for Model S on a full charge.
+The specific range of a Tesla EV battery depends on its capacity and driving style.
+Still, the most extended range of Tesla EV cars is around 405 miles on a full charge for the Model S Long Range.

 To put it in perspective, a single fully-charged Tesla Model 3 Standard battery can take you from Las Vegas to Los Angeles without recharging.
-On the other hand, a full-charged Model S can provide an even longer range.
+On the other hand, a full-charged Model S can provide an even more extended range.

 Regardless of the battery capacity, Tesla EVs can easily take you back and forth on your daily commute.
 Thanks to the Tesla Supercharger stations nationwide, you can even enjoy long road trips in your Tesla.